Rating based on our Ancestry review

 Health and Wellness Reports

 Each report first looks at your genetic connections to a particular condition.
-An example of this could be having a higher chance of developing cancer or being a carrier for cystic fibrosis.
+An example of this could be having a higher breast cancer risk, prostate cancer risk, or being a carrier for cystic fibrosis.
 The company then summarizes your key takeaways for this result.
 This includes a breakdown of ways that might help catch a condition early or mitigate its effects.

 The reports are intended to be clear and easy to understand.
 This includes an explainer on what your DNA results mean statistically.
 The results also explain how the conditions could be passed through your family line.